Gowthami0901/HR_Recruiter/README.md

 # AI-Powered HR Recruiter

-Welcome to the AI-Powered HR Recruiter!
-This tool is designed to revolutionize the recruitment process by leveraging artificial intelligence to streamline hiring, reduce bias, and find the best talent efficiently.
+HR Recruiter AI is a streamlined solution designed to assist HR professionals in the IT sector with efficiently shortlisting candidates for job roles.
+The application, built with Generative AI (GAI), automates key recruitment tasks to save time and improve decision making.

 ## Features